-GCSE Music introduces students to an art form that spans all cultures across all walks of life.
-Students will examine a wide range of music and contexts, including their own, to develop their musical knowledge, creativity and technical skill.
-Importantly they will explore how music expresses identity.
+GCSE Music introduces you to an art form that spans all cultures across all walks of life.
+You will examine a wide range of music and contexts, including your own, to develop your musical knowledge, creativity and technical skill.
+Importantly you will explore how music expresses identity.

 Which syllabus do we follow?